 Unless you are a top athlete with muscles abounding, airing up a mattress with nothing more than a hand pump will wear you out!
 So, what options do you have?

 You can acquire the help of several people, and by taking turns airing up with a hand pump, you conserve energy, and it’s much more manageable.

 Invest in a double-action hand pump that quickly delivers more air with less exertion.
 We HIGHLY recommend this option.

 Prepare Your Mattress And Pump

-For the sake of protecting your air mattress, it’s always best to spread your air mattress out flat on a surface free from anything that will puncture it.
+To protect your air mattress, it’s always best to spread it out flat on a surface free from anything that will puncture it.
 Allow ample room for it to expand as it fills with air.

 - Locate the air mattress air valve and unplug/unscrew it.